pulp/pulpcore/docs/workflows/on-demand-downloading.rst

 `immediate`.

 immediate
-  When performing the sync, download all :term:`Artifacts<artifact>` now.
+  When performing the sync, download all :term:`Artifacts<Artifact>` now.
 Also download all metadata now to create the content units in Pulp, associated with the :term:`repository version<RepositoryVersion>` created by the sync. `immediate` is the default, and any plugin providing a sync is expected to implement the `immediate` mode.

 on_demand
-  When performing the sync, do not download any :term:`Artifacts<artifact>` now.
+  When performing the sync, do not download any :term:`Artifacts<Artifact>` now.
 Download all metadata now to create the content units in Pulp, associated with the :term:`repository version<RepositoryVersion>` created by the sync.
-Clients requesting content trigger the downloading of :term:`Artifacts<artifact>`, which are saved into Pulp to be served to future clients.
+Clients requesting content trigger the downloading of :term:`Artifacts<Artifact>`, which are saved into Pulp to be served to future clients.

-  This mode is ideal for saving disk space because Pulp never downloads and stores :term:`Artifacts<artifact>` that clients don't need.
+  This mode is ideal for saving disk space because Pulp never downloads and stores :term:`Artifacts<Artifact>` that clients don't need.
 Units created from this mode are :term:`on-demand content units<on-demand content>`.

 streamed
-  When performing the sync, do not download any :term:`Artifacts<artifact>` now.
+  When performing the sync, do not download any :term:`Artifacts<Artifact>` now.
 Download all metadata now to create the content units in Pulp, associated with the :term:`repository version<RepositoryVersion>` created by the sync.
-Clients requesting content trigger the downloading of :term:`Artifacts<artifact>`, which are *not* saved into Pulp.
+Clients requesting content trigger the downloading of :term:`Artifacts<Artifact>`, which are *not* saved into Pulp.
 This content will be re-downloaded with each client request.

   This mode is ideal for content that you especially don't want Pulp to store over time.
 For